 The assessment process for the Spring IT-Ready classes seemed to hit its mark.
 About 95 percent of the students graduated from the program, with 90 percent passing the CompTIA A+ certification exams and 90 percent receiving company apprenticeships.

-Spear is excited about the Fall IT-Ready classes in both Cincinnati and the Twin Cities.
+Spear is excited about the Fall IT-Ready classes in the Twin Cities.
 The classes’ make-up includes more women and military veterans, two groups that Creating Futures has worked hard to target for IT careers.

 Will they be as successful as the first group?
 Spear has a high level of confidence.